 A recent question became a timely reminder that an expanded explanation on how to adapt the Jacobson Flare principles to night landings was overdue.
-So, for current exponents of the JF, here is a suggestion that can turn your night landings into the same, exacting standards that you are now achieving, by day.
+So, for current exponents of the JF, here is a suggestion that can tune your night landings into the same, exacting standards that you are now achieving, by day.
 It updates the information, previously found in FAQ #6, at https://www.jacobsonflare.com/our-most-frequently-asked-landing-questions/

 This is a technical dissertation, intend primarily for more-experienced pilots and to provide an interim supplement to the Jacobson Flare App.
 Less-experienced pilots are advised to treat the information contained herein, as information, only.
 Please, do NOT attempt to apply the information, contained herein, if you are a new or yet-to-be user of the Jacobson Flare.

 It’s generally NOT a good idea to do anything in an airplane, for the very first time!
 By this we mean, do it with someone, preferably a flight instructor, who has done it before.
 Your safety is paramount.
 So, become proficient at using the Jacobson Flare by day, before attempting to apply it at night.

 Pilots of larger airplanes should be able to relate the principles to their current airplane, although the aircraft landing lights generally illuminate the runway fixed distance markings well, which helps to identify both the correct visual aim point 1 and the pre-calculated flare cut-off point for the airplane type.
 Alternatively, please feel welcome to contact firstname.lastname@example.org for further information.